Bedtime fading: How to gently move your child’s bedtime earlier

 4. Set a small, gradual change: Once you’ve got them falling asleep within 15 minutes of the end of the routine, shift the bedtime routine 15 minutes earlier.
 So, with the example above, you’d now start the bedtime routine at 8.45.
 Do this for a couple of nights and then shift bedtime earlier by 15 minutes again every couple of nights until you get to your desired bedtime.

-What if my child is in bed early but they take a long time to go to sleep?
+What if my child takes a long time to fall asleep?

 If your child is going to sleep a lot later than you’d like because they’re messing around or fighting bedtime, then I would first work on making the bedtime routine more consistent and calm.
 My Bedtime Battles and Night wakes guide can be helpful for implementing this.